PPST-Inc/CSharp_Examples/README.md

 ```

 **What it does:**
-- Connects to the instrument
+- Connects to the Power Unit
 - Configures AC voltage mode
 - Sets voltage to 100V
 - Sets frequency to 60Hz